 28. Once your fish are weighed that is your official weight for the tournament.
 We will not re-weigh any fish at any time.

-29. In the case of a tie, participants will split the prize money 50-50.
+29a.
+In the case of all ties, participants will split the prize money 50-50.
 If 2 teams tie for 1st, they will split 1st and 2nd place money.
 If 2 teams tie for 2nd, they will split 2nd and 3rd place money, etc...
-Same is true for points, they will be split following the same rules.
+Same is true for each tournaments points, they will be split following the same rules.

 30. The tournament can be cancelled by the tournament director and/or rules committee due to weather.
 Tournament may be rescheduled however if it is not rescheduled, registration can be transferred to another COCC event in the same calendar year.
 It is the responsibility of each participant to know if the tournament is cancelled, so please check the Facebook group: www.facebook.com/groups/CRAPPIE for updates and to see if the tournament has been cancelled.